QuantEcon/lecture-source-py/source/rst/numba.rst

 .. code-block:: python3

     qe.util.tic()
-    qm_numba(0.1, int(10**5))
+    qm_numba(0.1, int(n))
     time2 = qe.util.toc()

 .. code-block:: python3

     time1 / time2  # Calculate speed gain

-That's a speed increase of two orders of magnitude!
+On our machines the output here is typically a two orders of magnitude speed gain.

-Your mileage will of course vary depending on hardware and so on.
+(Your mileage will vary depending on hardware and so on.)

-Nonetheless, two orders of magnitude is huge relative to how simple and clear the implementation is.
+Nonetheless, this kind of speed gain is huge relative to how simple and clear the implementation is.

 Decorator Notation
 ^^^^^^^^^^^^^^^^^^